linkdata/httpproxy/README.md

 # httpproxy

-HTTP(S) and WebSocket forward proxy
+HTTP(S) and WebSocket forward proxy.

+Supports user authentication, ContextDialer selection per proxy request and custom RoundTripper construction.

 Only depends on the standard library.
 (Though the WebSocket tests use github.com/coder/websocket).